 Automation like this may also allow shared student data and case histories between academic and professional staff, resulting in better targeting of support and resource allocation.
 The most precious resource is time and with automation on your side, you can better focus on actually addressing these issues and giving them the well-deserved time they need.

 Many industries, from manufacturing to healthcare, have already been transformed by automation and this is only set to continue.
-By harnessing the benefits of automation, a transformation can take place in schools and universities.
+By harnessing the benefits of automation, a transformation can take place in schools, colleges and universities.

 To learn more about driving more effective processes in your institution, contact Culture Shift today.